 Facebook, Google, Twitter: How tech giants are involved in the Russia investigation

-As congressional lawmakers investigate Russia’s role in the 2016 presidential election, they are looking at social media’s function in the spread of misinformation.
+As lawmakers continue to investigate Russia’s role in the 2016 presidential election, major tech companies are expected to tell Congress just how much Russian activity was found on their platforms.

+Representatives from Facebook, Google and Twitter will testify in three different hearings on Tuesday and Wednesday as congressional probes into alleged Russian influence in the election continue.

-Representatives from Facebook and Twitter have already privately met with lawmakers on the Hill to discuss purchased ads during the campaign.
-And both Senate and House intelligence committees have asked the companies, along with Google, to come back for a public hearing in the next few months.
+Delegates from tech giants have already met privately with lawmakers on the Hill to discuss ads purchased during the campaign season.

 Here’s what you need to know about the tech companies’ involvement.